Calabi-Yau metrics through Grassmannian learning and Donaldson's algorithm: Donaldson's algorithm

-Having defined the balanced metrics, it remains to show what we ultimately want: that they converge to Ricci-flat representatives. \begin{thm} Given $\textnormal{d}\nu$, a positive Radon measure on $\mathbb{P}^n$, there is a unique $\nu$-balanced pair $(h,G)$ up to scaling.
-Moreover, if $h_\infty$ is the balanced line metric, then $ T^r(h_0)$ converges to $h_\infty$ as $r \rightarrow \infty$. \end{thm}
+Having defined the balanced metrics, it remains to show what we ultimately want: that they converge to Ricci-flat representatives. \begin{theorem} Given $\textnormal{d}\nu$, a positive Radon measure on $\mathbb{P}^n$, there is a unique $\nu$-balanced pair $(h,G)$ up to scaling.
+Moreover, if $h_\infty$ is the balanced line metric, then $ T^r(h_0)$ converges to $h_\infty$ as $r \rightarrow \infty$. \end{theorem}

-\begin{thm} The sequence of a balanced K\"ahler metrics $\frac{1}{k} \omega_k$ converges to the metric with corresponding volume $\textnormal{d}\nu$, as $k \rightarrow \infty$. \end{thm} These results have generalised Theorem \ref{ref16} to a greater class of measures.
+\begin{theorem} The sequence of a balanced K\"ahler metrics $\frac{1}{k} \omega_k$ converges to the metric with corresponding volume $\textnormal{d}\nu$, as $k \rightarrow \infty$. \end{theorem} These results have generalised Theorem \ref{ref16} to a greater class of measures.
 Of course taking the Radon measure given by the top degree volume form, and restricting to $X$, gives an algorithmic procedure for generating approximations Ricci-flat metrics on Calabi-Yaus.
 The definition of the Radon measure means that this is robust to integral approximations by sums of point masses.
 As an aside, it is an interesting mathematical fact that no analytic expressions for balanced metrics have yet been found.

 Because it will in some sense relate to our own method, we have included our own rough outline of a proof to Theorem \ref{ref19} in Appendix \ref{ref21}.
 Although it is not novel, we use ideas from Local Index Theory, which we have not yet come across in the literature in this area.
 The proof to Theorem \ref{ref20} is more standard and can be found in \cite{Donaldson} and \cite{sano} (for two different integration measures - the case of interest to us is covered in the former).